sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 `Weakening` indicates a statistically significant trend toward declining performance over time.

-`No change` indicates that no statistically significant trend was identified and suggests relatively stable performance.
+`No change` indicates that no statistically significant trend was identified.
+Annual values may still vary over time.
 Therefore, `No change` does not mean that yearly values are numerically identical.

 ### Performance Trend Profile — 2024–2025